Edouard102/mae-restaurant/TESTING.md

 * When asked to enter the booking date, it is possible to enter past dates.
 * When asked to enter the size of the party, it is possible to enter a negative number.
+* Message is displayed as warning when entering a date in the past or a negative number for the party size.
+* Message is displayed as warning, when editing a past booking.

 ## Unresolved Bugs

-* Message not displayed as warning when entering a date in the past or a negative number for the party size.
-* Message not displayed as warning, when the booking is past.